 To make comparing plans easier, the government standardized them.
 There are 10 standardized Medigap plans available in most states, each identified by a letter (A, B, C, D, F, G, K, L, M, and N).
 This means that a Plan G from one insurance company must offer the same basic benefits as a Plan G from any other company.
 The main differences you’ll find are the monthly premium and the quality of the company’s customer service.
 This standardization allows you to shop for the best price without worrying that you’re getting lesser coverage.
 Ultimately, the goal of a Medigap plan is to help pay out-of-pocket costs and provide you with financial peace of mind.

-Why You Might Need a Medigap Plan
+Do You Really Need a Medigap Plan?

 If you’re enrolled in Original Medicare, you have solid hospital and medical coverage.
 But it’s important to know that Original Medicare doesn’t cover everything.
 It leaves behind certain “gaps” that you are responsible for paying, like deductibles, copayments, and coinsurance.
 This is where a Medigap plan, also known as Medicare Supplement Insurance, can be a lifesaver.
 These plans are offered by private insurance companies and are specifically designed to help pay for those remaining costs.